-How To Design a Schematic
+How To Make a Schematic Diagram

 CorelDRAW makes it easy to create your own symbols and store them in libraries, to be used anything you want to design something like a schematic.

 Once you’ve created the symbols for your library, you can bring them in to draw schematics, pairing them with connector lines.

 In this how-to, we’ll create symbols and use them to draw a simple circuit.

 From (File > New) under Name: type Schematic.
 For Preset destination, select Default RGB, which gives us a letter-size page to work with.

 The library of symbols included with CorelDRAW (Ctrl + F11) depends on the fonts you have installed; most fonts include some symbols in addition to letters, numbers, and special characters.
 But for specialized schematic drawings like circuits, you’ll probably want to create your own symbols.

 We’ll start with the battery symbol, which is four straight lines.

 Select the 2-Point Line tool, and increase the Outline width to 3pt.
 This will become the default width for all future objects created with this tool.
 Drag out two lines, one long and one shorter.
 Pressing Shift while dragging keeps the lines horizontal.
 Don’t worry about exact placement.

 Use the Pick tool to select both lines, and press Ctrl + D to duplicate them.
 Move the copied lines a bit below the originals.